At Dr. James Gallant Dentistry, our dentists perform numerous oral surgery procedures to help treat dental issues and restore your oral health.

 What is Oral Surgery?

-Diseases, injuries and defects of the hard and soft tissues of the face, mouth, jaws and teeth need prompt attention and effective treatment.
+Diseases, injuries and defects of the hard and soft tissues of the face, mouth, jaws and teeth need prompt attention and treatment.

-While the least invasive treatment possible is used for any given dental issue, in some cases these less invasive treatment options are simply not sufficient and oral surgery will be recommended.
+While the least invasive treatment possible is ideally used for any given dental issue, in some cases these less invasive treatment options are simply not sufficient and oral surgery will be recommended.

 Dental Implants in Pembroke